 The new system has already reduced the city’s annual energy bill by around $1.4 million and is expected to pay back the project costs within five years.
 In addition, around $230,000 is expected to be saved annually in maintenance and management costs.
 The CMS is providing the lighting team with new levels of flexibility in managing the city’s lights, as well as improved fault monitoring and maintenance operations.
 Eric states that Cardiff is now exploring how other devices can be connected to the Sensor-Ready lanterns to progress its smart city ambitions in areas such as traffic and pedestrian monitoring, air quality improvements, and drain monitoring: “The city has already upgraded 1,200 residential street lights in preparation for the eventual deployment of 22,000 new lights in residential areas”.

-Eric touches on Australia as an example of some of the different challenges presented where street lighting networks are owned and managed by power utilities.
+Eric touches on Australia as an example of the some of the different challenges presented where street lighting networks are owned and managed by power utilities.
 Eric explains that there is often less urgency for utilities to reduce off-peak energy consumption, and there may be concerns about the balance between regulatory and non-regulatory business models.

 However, many utilities are now recognising their role in reducing emissions and those less willing to change are being challenged by municipalities and national governments that see an opportunity to reduce energy bills and cut carbon emissions.
 Eric emphasises that inaction is no longer a viable approach and that forward-thinking utilities are realising the benefits that smart street lighting systems can bring to their business.